sequana/sequana/README.rst

 ========= ==========================================================================
 Version   Description
 ========= ==========================================================================
-0.17.0    * CHANGE. remove the substractor utility (use sequana_depletion pipeline
+0.17.1    * NEW: tsne plot
-            instead)
+          * CHANGES: update iem module with additional specs 0.17.0    * CHANGE. remove the substractor utility (use sequana_depletion pipeline instead)
           * CHANGE. remove get_max_gc_correlation function from bedtools. not used.